gutentags/gutentag/README.md

 In other cases where having a wrapper element would interfere with CSS selectors, particularly for the flex model.

-The `scope` is an object that captures components along its prototype chain.
+The `scope` is an object that captures components by their id along its prototype chain.
 The root scope has a `root` property that refers to itself, so `scope.root` will always give you this empty scope object.
 Every scope has a `nest()` method that returns an object that inherits prototypically from its creator.
 Tag components use `scope.root.nest()` to create a new lexical environment such that `scope.this` refers to the component.
-The repeat tag uses `scope.nest()` to create new scopes for each iteration.
+The repeat tag uses `scope.nest()` to create new scopes for each iteration, and names the iteration after the repetition's identifier, plus "Iteration", so `scope.itemsIteration` would give you access to the iteration object for the ``<repeat id="items">`` repetition.

 Components create a body with `body.ownerDocument.createBody()`, add that body to their own document, and pass it as the first argument of a child